 speaker

 Frank Watanabe

-And then, you know, with regard to your question about the trend conversion, you know, I think first of all, it's important to remember that, you know, Opsilur has been out for about four years.
-Xerive for psoriasis has only been out for three and Vitamil has been out for about three.
-Xerive for febderm has only been out a year and AD has only been out for about six months, right?
+And then, you know, with regard to your question about the trend and conversion, you know, I think, first of all, it's important to remember that, you know, Opsalura has been out for about four years.
+Zareve for psoriasis has only been out for three, and Vitamla has been out for about three.
+Zareev for Cebderm has only been out a year and AD has only been out for about six months, right?
 So we're still in very early stages of the process.
-I think also if you go back to 2021 when Opsilur was approved, the branded non-steroidal market, as I recall, was around 1%.
-So, you know, you've seen a really dramatic growth in that market over the last four years with the addition of new products and as doctors adopt these products more.
-And I, you know, I think a 50% increase in a 12-month period is really pretty remarkable and I think speaks to the acceleration of the trend that Patrick and Todd talked about.
-You know, clearly we are working against a fairly ingrained habit, which is the use of topical steroids.
-But, you know, as Patrick mentioned, what we are increasingly hearing is clinicians telling each other that they really need to rethink their use of topical steroids and adopt these newer agents.
-And so we think that that trend will only continue as they have better options and new options like Xerifome for Plaxtoriasis and the expansion of our AD label down to the age of two.
+I think also if you go back to 2021 when Opslura was approved, the branded non-steroid market, as I recall, was around 1%.
+So, you know, you've seen a really dramatic growth in that market over the last four years. with the addition of new products and as doctors adopt these products more.
+And I think a 50% increase in a 12-month period is really pretty remarkable and I think speaks to the acceleration of the trend that Patrick and Todd talked about.
+Clearly, we are working against a fairly ingrained habit, which is the use of topical steroids.
+But as Patrick mentioned, what we are increasingly hearing is clinicians telling each other that they really need to rethink their use of topical steroids and adopt these newer agents.
+And so we think that that trend will only continue as they have better options and new options like Serifoam for plaque psoriasis and the expansion of our AD label down to the age of two.

 speaker

-Is it just the new, the addition of the new product that's accelerating this trend or is it also something else?
-I guess, you know, I just wanted to get a better sense of why all of them, I guess, we see the significant acceleration when other non-topicals have been on the market for quite a while as well.
-Yes.
-Well, I think you have to look
+Is it just the addition of the new product that's accelerating this trend? trend or is it also something else?
+I guess I just wanted to get a better sense of why all of a sudden I guess we see this significant acceleration when other non-topicals have been on the market for quite a while as well.

+speaker